Kitten Placement Policy

 • Upon transfer of ownership, kittens will:

-• Have received vaccinations against Feline Herpes Virus, Feline Calici Virus, Feline Panleucopenia Virus and Feline Leukaemia Virus at just after nine weeks and again at twelve weeks (two veterinary visits).
+• Be vaccinated at circa nine weeks and again at circa twelve weeks (two veterinary visits).
 A third inoculation is required one year following the second inoculation, at fifteen months, which completes the primary course.
 Thereafter annual boosters are required to maintain adequate cover.

 • Have been wormed.
 Future worming will be required within 3 months, preferably under the direction of a vet.